sensei-hacker/inavwiki/OSD-custom-messages.md

 ![OSD warning](https://github.com/iNavFlight/inav/assets/47995726/1d479cda-6620-4025-9958-fb693149d886)

 > [!NOTE]
 > Please note that stalls are not caused directly by the speed of the aircraft.
 Stalls are caused by too little airflow over the wing.
 Which is dependent on airspeed at the attitude of the aircraft.
-So ground speed will only give a very basic warning.
-It will not detect all instances of a stall.
-So please do not be complacent.
+So it may not detect all instances of a stall.
+Please do not be complacent.
+Aircraft with higher wing loading or poor stall characteristics should always be flown with caution when lowering the throttle to conserve energy.

 ## This is an example of a basic switch indicator
 While there are switch indicators for the OSD.
 Using the Custom OSD elements can give you much more control over this.
 This is an example of how to set them up.